oemof/oemof-solph/doc/oemof_solph.rst

         inputs={bgas: solph.Flow(nominal_value=10e10)},
         outputs={bel: solph.Flow(), bth: solph.Flow()},
         conversion_factors={bel: 0.3, bth: 0.5},
-        efficiency_condensing={bel: 0.5}
+        conversion_factor_single_flow={bel: 0.5}
         )

-The key of the *'efficiency_condensing'* parameter will indicate the main flow.
+The key of the *'conversion_factor_single_flow'* parameter will indicate the main flow.
 In the example above the flow to the Bus *'bel'* is the main flow and the flow to the Bus *'bth'* is the tapped flow.
 The following plot shows how the variable chp (right) works in contrast to a fixed chp (left). the plot is the output of the :ref:`variable_chp_examples_label` below.

 .. 	image:: _files/variable_chp_plot.svg
    :scale: 10 %